Contomo/klipper-questionable-macros/led_templates/README.md

 **Functionality/Logic**
 -   Status detection works by estimation: homing is detected via out-of-bounds checks or "at homing speed" heuristics.
 -   QGL detection works reliably by checking if the toolhead is moving along the defined probe path.
--   Parked tools are considered "busy" if heating and "idle" otherwise.
+-   Parked tools are considered "busy" if heating, and 'ready' while idle otherwise (idle timeout -> 'idle').
+-   parked tools nozzles are 'ready', (idle timeout -> 'idle'), or representing temperature if heated.

 **Limitations**
 -   The LED update frequency is internally *(klipper)* limited to ~2Hz.